 Guidance from practitioners is included to assist in tailoring services to the needs of local communities, based on such factors as age, disability, socioeconomic status, cultural diversity and affordability.
-Useful documents are listed in context throughout the Standards and Guidelines, and a complete list is give in the bibliography.

-Part A presents the Standards and their objectives.
+Part A presents standards and their objectives.
 Targets are given where appropriate, along with measurement techniques.
 Reference is made to the relevant supporting Guideline(s) in Part B.